TypeRocket/docs/v6/extension-page-builder-plus.md

 ### Block Component

 The Page Builder Plus package comes with an additional builder Block component.
-Modify your component's config file and add the following to the list of components `'block' => TypeRocketPro\Extensions\PageBuilderPlus\Components\Block::class`.
+Modify your component's config file and add the following to the list of components `'block' => TypeRocket\Pro\Extensions\PageBuilderPlus\Components\Block::class`.
 Next, add the `block` option to the builder component settings list just below the registry.

 ### Builder Revisions Usage

 The Page Builder Plus package comes with builder revisions.
 With it, you can see the history of your component changes.
 There is additional steps involved to get the revisions included.

-1. You need to include the BuilderRevisions trait in your applicable `Page` model class. `use TypeRocketPro\Extensions\PageBuilderPlus\Traits\BuilderRevisions;`
+1. You need to include the BuilderRevisions trait in your applicable `Page` model class. `use TypeRocket\Pro\Extensions\PageBuilderPlus\Traits\BuilderRevisions;`